Banoffee Protein Mousse Pie

-This Banoffee Protein Mousse Pie is everything you want for dessert: Creamy, light, crunchy, caramelly, and decadent, with a flavour somewhere between banoffee pie and tiramisu due to the hint of instant espresso powder in the mousse and almond scented crust.
+This Banoffee Protein Mousse Pie is everything you want for dessert: Creamy and decadent, with a flavour somewhere between banoffee pie and tiramisu due to the hint of instant espresso powder in the mousse and the almond scented crunchy crust.

-On top of all that, it is incredibly healthy, has no cream in it whatsoever, but instead 10g protein per portion with only about 230 calories.
+On top of all that, it is incredible for weight loss, has no cream in it whatsoever, but instead 12g protein per portion with only about 250 calories.
 No really.

 High Protein